-The Company recognizes interest and penalties related to income taxes within the provision for income taxes in the consolidated statements of income.
-Accrued interest and penalties are included within accounts payable, accrued expenses and other liabilities in the consolidated statements of financial condition.
+The Company recognizes interest and penalties related to income taxes within the provision for income taxes in the Consolidated Statements of Income.
+Accrued interest and penalties are included within accounts payable, accrued expenses and other liabilities in the Consolidated Statements of Financial Condition.

 On December 22, 2017, the President signed into law the Tax Cuts and Jobs Act ("TCJA") effective for tax years ending after December 31, 2017.
 This legislation replaces the prior corporate tax rate structure with a flat 21% rate, effective in 2018.
 There were many other future impacts of the tax reform such as the repeal of the corporate alternative minimum tax rate, tax loss carryback and carryforward limitations.
 This legislation impacted the financial statements for the year ended December 31, 2017 by reducing the deferred tax asset by \$1,982,000 as a result of the revaluation of the deferred tax asset based on the reduced federal corporate tax rate.
-During 2018 the Company finalized its calculations related to the impacts of the TCJA with no adjustment to the Company's previously recorded provisional tax expense.

 The TCJA also requires a U.S. shareholder of a controlled foreign corporation ("CFC") to include in income, as a deemed dividend, the global intangible low-taxed income ("GILTI") of the CFC.
 This provision is effective for taxable years of foreign corporations beginning after December 31, 2017, and to taxable years of United States shareholders in which or with which such taxable years of foreign corporations end.
 The Company has elected to treat taxes due on future U.S. inclusions in taxable income under the GILTI provision as a current period expense when incurred.
+As a result of the complexities involved in accounting for the full effect of the TCJA, the SEC permits companies to record provisional amounts in the current year.
+The Company considers all amounts recorded as a result of the TCJA to be provisional and subject to revision.
+Any such revisions will be treated in accordance with the measurement period guidance allowing for a period of up to one year after the enactment date of the TCJA to finalize the recording of the related tax impacts.